TheOdinProject/curriculum/ruby/computer_science/project_hash_map.md

    You are free to use that, or you can conduct your own research on hashing algorithms.
 Beware, this is a deep, deep rabbit hole.

+   However, our hash code can be larger than the number of buckets.
+To get a valid bucket index, we can use the modulo % operator with the hash map's current capacity.
+This ensures the index fits within our buckets, even when the hash map grows.

    You might find yourself confusing keys with hash codes while accessing key-value pairs later.
 We would like to stress that the key is what your `hash` function will take as an input.
 In a way, we could say that the key is important for us *only* inside the `hash` function, as we never access a bucket directly with the key.
 Instead, we always do so with the hash code.

    <div class="lesson-note lesson-note--tip" markdown="1">